It's Important to Engage Families of ELL Students

 The Civil Rights Division of the U.S. Department of Justice requires schools to communicate information to limited English proficient parents in a language they can understand about any school-related program, service or activity that is provided to parents who are proficient in English.

-How Do Schools Know their Students' Home Language?
+How Do Schools Know Their Students' Home Language?

-When parents enroll their child in school, they are required to complete a Home Language Survey on which they are asked for their preferred language of communication.
+When parents enroll their child in school, they are required to complete a Home Language Survey in which they are asked for their preferred language of communication.
 This is the language schools should use for all written and oral information they provide to parents related to their child's education.
 If you are a teacher and notice this is not happening, make sure you advocate for your English learners by ensuring their parents' rights aren't disregarded.